desmac96/project-2-house-music-quiz/README.md

 <h4>Results Display</h4>
 <p>
-    At the end of the quiz, a summary of the user's score out of the total questions is shown.
-Encourages users with a message based on their performance.
+    At the end of the quiz, a summary of the user's score out of the total questions is shown, encouraging users with a message based on their performance.
 </p>

 <h3>Restart Functionality</h3>